 The problem with active funds is that they typically carry higher annual charges than passive funds.
 This is because active funds are run by humans who need to make a living and justify their charges by making regular changes to beat the market.

 Passive funds, on the other hand, are run by computers that make the decisions based on pre-set criteria.
 Minimal human intervention is required and so teams of researchers do not add to the fund’s annual cost.
 Once built, computers are cheap and have no children to feed.

 Passive funds have gained a lot of fans over the years with one of the biggest advocates being Warren Buffet.
 In 2019, Buffet famously announced that despite his seeming ability to picks stocks, he plans to move 90% of vast fortune into passive index trackers when he passes away.
 If that is not a good indicator, I don’t know what is!

 Index trackers are passive investment funds that aim to track a particular index (think FTSE 100, S&P500 etc) or a commodities price (think gold, oil etc).
 Investors can get complete exposure to an index without having to buy all the stocks.

 In effect, you are essentially buying a very small piece of every company in that Index.
 This means that your risk is not exposed to the performance of a single or small group of companies, but rather the index as a whole.
-The result is significantly reduced risk.
+The result is a significantly reduced risk profile.

 It also gives the investor the chance to be hands-off (or ‘passive’) as the fund’s computers are rebalancing the correct allocation of stocks to accurately track the market’s performance.